Paul-St-Young/algorithms/_posts/2019-11-01-Compressive-Sensing-Yubo-Paul-Yang.md

 layout: page
 title:  "Compressive Sensing"
 subheadline:  "by Yubo \"Paul\" Yang"
 teaser: "Compressive sensing takes advantage of sparsity to reconstruct full signal from sparse samples in a way that is not limited by Nyquist-Shannon.
-It effectively performs compression at the time of sensing so that fewer detector/sensors are needed.
-It has many practical applications ranging such as single-pixel camera, digital-to-analog conversion, and lattice dynamics in atomic simulations."
+It effectively performs compression at the time of sensing so that few detector/sensors are needed.
+It has many practical applications such as single-pixel camera, digital-to-analog conversion, and lattice dynamics in atomic simulations."

 categories:
     - algorithm